 - 1. Analyze the principles and importance of effective business writing in professional contexts. - 2.
 Apply techniques for clarity, conciseness, coherence, and professionalism in business writing. - 3.
-Create well-structured and organized reports that present data and findings in a clear and persuasive manner. - 4.
-Develop a professional and appropriate tone and style for different types of business communications, such as emails, memos, reports, and proposals.
+Create well-structured and organized reports that present data and findings in a clear and persuasive manner.

+4. Develop a professional and appropriate tone and style for different types proposals.

-Course Content 30 Hours
+30 Hours